Spinal Cord Injury Awareness Day

 Share Article:

-Spinal Cord Injury Awareness Day takes place on May 13 to raise awareness of spinal cord injuries and highlight the challenges people suffering with them face every day.
-The majority of spinal cord injuries are caused by preventable accidents and can have a catastrophic impact on the quality of life of those suffering from them.
+Spinal Cord Injury Awareness Day takes place on May 16th to raise awareness of spinal cord injuries and highlight the challenges people living with them face every day.
+The majority of spinal cord injuries are caused by preventable accidents and can have a catastrophic impact on the quality of life of those affected.

-Our Serious Injury lawyers see first-hand the life-changing impact of spinal cord injuries, as we help hundreds of people every year who have sustained such injuries from accidents that could have been prevented.
-We work to signpost our clients to charities such as the Spinal Injury Association (SIA), who exist as a first port of call for anyone affected by a spinal cord injury so that they can be connected to support networks and the services they need.
-Meanwhile, we help secure compensation for people with spinal cord injuries so that they can access the invaluable help, counselling, and support that is available.
+Our Serious Injury Solicitors see first-hand the life-changing impact of spinal cord injuries, as we support hundreds of people every year who have sustained such injuries from accidents that could have been avoided.
+We signpost our clients to charities such as the Spinal Injuries Association (SIA), who act as a first port of call for anyone affected by a spinal cord injury, connecting them to support networks and the services they may need.
+Meanwhile, work to secure compensation that can fund the invaluable rehabilitation, counselling, and wider support needed to help people rebuild their lives.

 TrustpilotStarsWe're ratedExcellent